 All experiments are conducted under a one-class training setting using only normal samples.
-Hyperparameters of the MSDE module, including the number of neighbors, density threshold, learning rate, and convergence criteria, are reported in Table~\ref{tab:msde_hyperparameters}.
+Hyperparameters of our model, including the number of neighbors, density threshold, learning rate, and convergence criteria, are reported in Table~\ref{tab:msde_hyperparameters}.

 All experiments are implemented in Python using PyTorch and standard scientific libraries, and executed on a GPU-enabled computing environment.